 Norman Bar, 36 Call Lane, Leeds, West Yorkshire, LS1 6DT.

 Call Lane Social

 Much like its opposite number Oporto, Call Lane Social brings together rock’n’roll and cocktails in the surroundings of one of Leeds’ favourite bars.
 It achieves the look people love with exposed brick walls, dark mahogany furnishings and a quite scary stuffed stag’s head on the wall – and if you can stomach the latter, you’re bound to have a night to remember in here.

 Their well-packed bar is obviously appreciated by those looking for beers with the likes of Quilmes, Pacifico, Erdinger and Cusquena being imported in from around the globe, as well as a healthy range on tap and in the fridges.
-They’re also well stocked when it comes to spirits, so you can get your favourite mixer or a couple of shots no problem, as the never-ending jukebox of rock’n’roll hits keeps the folk coming back.
+They’re also well stocked when it comes to spirits, so you can get your favourite mixer or a couple of shots no problem, as the never-ending jukebox of rock’n’roll hits keeps the folks coming back.

 Call Lane Social, 38 Call Lane, Leeds, West Yorkshire, LS1 6DT.

 If you’re looking for a taste of some warmer climes while partying on Call Lane, there’s only really one place to go – the Tiki Hideaway.
 You might want a pint at Call Lane Social first, but then you should make a beeline for the stairs at the back of the bar which takes you up into this 1950’s tiki paradise.